ngangawairimu/Exploratory-Data-Analysis-EDA-for-water-accessbility/README.md

  are mostly in Hawassa, Kilimani, and Akatsi.
 3. 43% of our people are using shared taps.
 2000 people often share one tap.
-4. 31% of our population has water infrastructure in their homes but within that group, 45% face non-functional systems due to issues with pipes, pumps, and reservoirs.
+4. 31% of our population has water infrastructure in their homes but within that group, 45% face non-functional systems due to pipes, pumps, and reservoir issues.
 5. 45% face non-functional systems due to issues with pipes, pumps, and reservoirs.
 Towns like Amina, the rural parts of Amanzi, and a couple of towns across Akatsi and Hawassa have broken infrastructure.